Video visit appointments available 7 days a week from 9:00am to 11:00pm. Learn More

 Assistant Professor, Department of Pediatrics, Section of Hematology/Oncology, Baylor College of Medicine

 Dr. Shoba Navai is a physician-scientist and full time faculty in the Department of Pediatrics at Baylor College of Medicine, Section of Pediatric Hematology and Oncology.
 She is a member of the multidisciplinary solid tumor team and Center for Cell and Gene Therapy (CAGT).

 From early in medical school, Dr. Navai knew she wanted to take care of children with cancer as she had the personal experience of dealing with a close family member who developed leukemia and had to undergo stem cell transplant.
 During her Pediatric/Global Child Health residency training program at Baylor College of Medicine, Dr. Navai spent a significant portion of her training in Botswana caring for children diagnosed with HIV/AIDS.
 Treating patients with this serious immunodeficiency and realizing the power of antiviral medications that manipulate the immune system, she developed a strong interest in applying the same principles to children with cancer.
 This led to her pursuit of research in immunotherapies for cancer during her fellowship and now in her faculty position.

-As a member of the Solid Tumor and Rare Tumors Programs at Texas Children's Cancer and Hematology Centers, she is involved in the management of children with a variety of solid tumors, including rare childhood tumors such as melanoma.
+As a member of the Solid Tumor and Rare Tumors Programs at Texas Children's Cancer and Hematology Center, she is involved in the management of children with a variety of solid tumors, including rare childhood tumors such as melanoma.